tonievictor/dotenv/README.md

 ```

 ## Usage
-There are various ways tp use this package.
+There are various ways to use this package.
-1. Using the default values for the filename and logger
+1. Using the default values for the filename and logger \n
 *please ensure to have a `.env` file at the root directory of your project

 ```go